AmbireTech/adex-protocol/campaignSpec.md

 * `validators`: an array of `{ addr: string, url: string, fee: BigNumStr }`; validators must directly correspond to the channel validators (same count and order)
 * `maxPerImpression`: BigNumStr, a maximum payment per impression
 * `minPerImpression`: BigNumStr, minimum payment offered per impression

+@TODO max events per user? also, how to define a "user"?